9th Infantry Division (United States)

-The 9th Infantry Division ("Old Reliables") is an inactive infantry division of the United States Army.
-It was created as the 9th Division during World War I, but never deployed overseas.
-In later years, it would become an important unit of the U.S. Army during World War II and the Vietnam War.
-It was also activated as a peacetime readiness unit from 1947 to 1962 at Fort Dix, New Jersey, and Fort Carson, Colorado, and from 1972 to 1991 as an active-duty infantry division at Fort Lewis, Washington.
-Nicknamed the "Old Reliables", the division was eventually deactivated in December 1991.
+The 9th Infantry Division (nicknamed "Old Reliables") is an inactive infantry division of the United States Army.
+It was formed as the 9th Division during World War I, but never deployed overseas.
+In later years it was an important unit of the U.S. Army during World War II and the Vietnam War.
+It was also activated as a peacetime readiness unit from 1947 to 1962 at Fort Dix, New Jersey as a Training Division, West Germany, and Fort Carson, Colorado as a Full Combat Status Division, and from 1972 to 1991 as an active-duty infantry division at Fort Lewis, Washington.
+The division was inactivated in December 1991.

 Insignia

 The shoulder sleeve insignia is an octofoil resembling a heraldic design given to the ninth son of a family.
 This represents the son as a circle in the middle with eight brothers around him.
-The blue represents the infantry, the red the artillery with all the white making the colors of the flag of the United States of America.
+The blue represents the infantry, the red the artillery, with the white completing the colors of the flag of the United States of America.

 World War I

-The 9th Infantry Division was created on 18 July 1918 at Camp Sheridan, Alabama but did not serve overseas.